Glycerin Soap: What’s the Difference Between Bar Soap With and Without Glycerin?

 The purpose of using soap of any kind is to remove oil, dirt, and other impurities from the skin.
 Both soap with or without glycerin will accomplish this.

 Commercial bar soaps tend to be processed to remove glycerin from the formula.
-This shortens the curing process and may give the soap a longer shelf-life, even though glycerin soap has a shelf-life of at least 9-12 months depending on the type of oils used.
+This shortens the curing process and may give the soap a longer shelf-life, even though soap containing glycerin has a shelf-life of at least 12 months depending on the types of oils used.
+They may also remove this highly prized by-product for use in other skin care products.

-When bar soap's glycerin content is removed, the soap tends to react more harshly to the skin, potentially leading to dry, irritated skin and flare-ups.
+When bar soap's glycerin content is removed, the soap tends to react more harshly to the skin; leading to dry, itchy, and irritated skin.

-Bar soap without glycerin can contribute negatively towards:
+Bar soap stripped of its naturally occurring glycerin may contribute negatively towards:

 Skin Benefits of Glycerin in your Bar Soap